NorddeutscherRundfunk/R128/README.md

 As windows FFmpeg build is licensed under GPL and therefor incompatible with MIT license I can't offer a compiled release.
 FFmpeg source can be found here: https://github.com/FFmpeg/FFmpeg
-You can download FFmpeg build under: https://ffmpeg.zeranoe.com/build
+You can download FFmpeg build under: https://www.gyan.dev/ffmpeg/builds or https://github.com/BtbN/FFmpeg-Builds/releases